This question came in from a reader:

 What helps me decide what to do is based on do many factors, one being the type of class: Is it a regular group or a onetime affair?

-If you are teaching this class on a regular basis you may want to consider setting a limit to the class size or bringing in an assistant to help you (more on that in another post).
+If you are teaching this class on a regular basis you may want to consider setting a limit to the class size or bringing in an assistant to help you.

 When I teach an ongoing class I want to get to know the kids, learn their names, and discover what they like.
 I will choose games at the beginning for team building with the group.
 This will help them get to know each other and build a team spirit.

 Get everyone to line up together and go around the room like a human train.
 Depending on the size of the group you can do it single file or a double line.
 Go around the room and pick up passengers and let off passengers.
 The kids will have fun moving and working together with this activity.